Dylan McGeouch: Later career

 McGeouch signed for EFL League One club Sunderland in July 2018.

 On 7 January 2020, McGeouch signed for Scottish Premiership club Aberdeen on a permanent deal until 2022.
 In August 2020 he was one of eight Aberdeen players who received a suspended three-match ban from the Scottish Football Association after they breached coronavirus-related restrictions by visiting a bar earlier in the month.

 In October 2022, McGeouch had an unsuccessful trial with Scottish side Livingston before joining EFL League One club Forest Green Rovers on a deal until the end of the 2022–23 season.
 He became club captain and won the Player of the Year award but chose to leave following the club's relegation to League Two.

 On 7 July 2023, McGeouch joined Carlisle United on a two-year deal.
 On 16 May 2025, Carlisle announced he would be leaving in June when his contract expired..

+On 12 November 2025, McGeouch joined NIFL Premiership club Ballymena on a short-term deal.